OliverLetterer/SLUITableViewCellSectionLocation/README.md

 @end
 ```

 which informs you about section location changes.
+Check our [this blog post](http://sparrow-labs.github.io/2013/06/09/some_private_goodness.html) for more.

 ## License